Five ways to protect your mental health this holiday

 Here are five ways that the holidays can be overwhelming and what you can do to protect your mental health.

 1. (Too) great expectations

 The image of the “perfect holiday” permeates the mainstream culture.
 We know exactly how it’s supposed to go.
 We feel obligations.
-We compare ourselves to it.
+We compare ourselves to the ideal.
 Are we happy enough?
 Are we doing it right?
-The pressure for perfection may be even greater after last year’s restrictions on gathering caused conflict, disappointment and forced isolation.
-Are we hoping and expecting “wow” this year?

-Maybe the holidays aren’t part of your cultural tradition, but you feel pressure to celebrate them.
-Or you feel excluded if you don’t.
-Or maybe they’re part of a tradition you reject.
+Or perhaps the holidays aren’t even part of your cultural tradition, but you feel pressure to celebrate them for fear of feeling excluded.
+Or, maybe they’re part of a tradition you reject.
 If so,

 Ignore judgments of “bah humbug” – you are not obliged to celebrate the holidays.

 Recognize if you feel oppressed by your own traditions.
-If you do, it’s time to take the space and time to reinvent.
-Maybe that means saying no (“I can’t come this year”), or setting other boundaries (“I’m coming for dinner but I can’t stay the night”).
+If you do, it’s time to take the space and reinvent.
+Maybe that means saying no (“I can’t come this year”,) or setting other boundaries (“I’m coming for dinner but I can’t stay the night”).